man doing incline dumbbell presses

 3. Anterior Deltoids

 The anterior deltoids, or front shoulder muscles, are activated during the close grip dumbbell press.
-This exercise helps to develop and strengthen the front portion of the shoulders, contributing to a well-rounded and balanced upper body.
+This exercise helps develop and strengthen the front portion of the shoulders, contributing to a well-rounded, balanced upper body.

 4. Serratus Anterior

 The serratus anterior, located on the sides of the ribcage, is also worked during the close grip dumbbell press.
-This muscle group helps to stabilize the shoulder blades and assists in the movement of the arms, making it an important muscle to target for overall upper body strength and stability.
+This muscle group helps stabilise the shoulder blades and assists arm movement, making it an important muscle to target for overall upper-body strength and stability.

 5. Traps

-The trapezius muscles, located in the upper back and neck, are engaged during the close grip dumbbell press.
-This exercise helps to strengthen and develop the upper portion of the traps, contributing to improved posture and overall upper body strength.
+The trapezius muscles, located in the upper back and neck, are engaged during the close-grip dumbbell press.
+This exercise helps strengthen and develop the upper traps, contributing to improved posture and overall upper-body strength.

 6. Rhomboids